mostafaamer1234/FloodClusterMST/Report.md

 ### Edge Weight Function

 Each edge in the grid graph is assigned a weight based on how different two neighboring cells are.
-The formula combines three components: elevation difference, flood-risk difference, and the Euclidean distance between the cells on the grid.
+The formula combines three components: elevation difference, flood risk difference, and the Euclidean distance between the cells on the grid.
 The user controls how important each factor is through the weights set in the frontend.

 ```python
 weight = (